2022 Seoul ePrix: History

+In 2004, before Formula E was founded, the American based Champ Car (Formerly CART) World Series was planning a race in Asia, with South Korea being a potential location for a date on the 2004 calendar, being a street race in Hangang Park in the capital of Seoul.
+The race was supposed to be held on October 16, the week before the Lexmark Indy 300 in Surfers Paradise, Australia.
+The race was cancelled due to track construction being behind schedule.
+The race never returned on the provisional schedule in 2005 and instead planned to race in nearby Ansan.
+Unlike the proposed one at Seoul, the race was also scheduled to be on October 16 ahead of the race at Surfers Paradise.
+The race was cancelled in 2005 and 2006, and the site became part of a set for the South Korean version of Top Gear.
+The race did not come back on the provisional 2007 schedule and in February 2008, Champ Car and its competitor IndyCar merged.
+And in the mid-2010s, the track was demolished for apartments.
+A Champ Car race in South Korea never happened.

 South Korea's previous attempts at hosting motorsport events include the Korean Grand Prix situated at Yeongam, which ran from 2010 to 2013.
 Low attendance figures, five hours of traveling time from Seoul and unfulfilled resort facilities around the track were the main reasons for the event's short existence.

 On 30 November 2018, Formula E CEO, Alejandro Agag signed an agreement with Moon Jae-sik, chairman of JSM Holdings.
 South Korea was given the right to hold the ABB Formula E Championship from 2020 to 2025.
 The aim was to expand the Asian market and provide a platform for cooperation between Formula E and South Korean automobile industrial technology and eco-friendly innovations.

 The Formula E race would be served as an attraction for motor sport fans from nearby countries such as China and Japan.

 Three other candidates in the Asia-Pacific region considered for hosting included Australia, Russia, and New Zealand.

 The inaugural Seoul ePrix was cancelled in response to the COVID-19 pandemic, then it was due to take place on 23 May 2021 as the 9th round of the 2021 Formula E season.
 But due to the ongoing situation of the COVID-19 pandemic, the race's first running would be on the 2022 Formula E season.
 On 19 June 2021, Seoul city government announced that the race's first running would be set to form part of the Seoul Fest celebrations on the days of 13–14 August 2022.

 The Seoul ePrix was set to return for the 2022-23 Formula E season on 20 and 21 May 2023, but renovation works to the Jamsil Stadium meant that the event would not be able to take place, and it was replaced by the Cape Town ePrix.
 The track was later left off the calendar for the 2023–24 Formula E season.